-Form: Registered, book-entry only through the facilities of The Depository Trust Company without premium.
+Form: Registered, book-entry only through the facilities of The Depository Trust Company to maturity without premium.
+The Refunding Bonds are not subject to redemption prior to maturity.
 See "Description of the Bonds - Redemption Provisions."

-Optional Redemption: The Bonds maturing on or after June 1, 2025 are subject to redemption prior to maturity from fees, charges, rates and assessments and other available funds.
+Optional Redemption: The Construction Bonds maturing on or after June 1, 2027 are subject to redemption prior from fees, charges, rates and assessments and other available funds.
 In the event of a deficiency of such revenues for the purpose of paying the principal of and interest on the Bonds, the Public Utilities Article of the Annotated Code of Maryland provides that the county councils of Montgomery County and Prince George's County shall impose ad valorem taxes upon all the assessable property within the District.
 See "Summary of